Confluex/mule-module-error/README.md

 # Error Module

-This module enhances mule exception strategies by allowing contextual error handling.
+This module enhances Mule's exception strategies by allowing contextual error handling.
 For instance, Mule only allows you to configure a exception strategy for an entire flow.

 ```